ISAITB/docs-services/source/messaging/index.rst

 implementation is a domain-specific concern that you will need to handle when implementing your service.

 Finally, note that when sending the actual message to the remote system we may receive important information such as acknowledgements, identifiers or even a synchronous reply.
-This information can be passed to the test bed as the context of the ``TAR`` report that is returned as a response to the ``send`` call
+This information can be passed to the test bed as the context of the ``TAR`` report that is returned in the ``send`` call's response
 (see [REF] for details on this).
-The returned output will subsequently be displayed as the output of the ``send`` step and can be leveraged in subsequent test steps (see [REF]).
+The returned output will subsequently be displayed as the output of the ``send`` [REF] step and may leveraged in subsequent test steps (see [REF]).

 receive